Jaxsbr/iblogyo/source/_posts/sql-cheatsheet.md

 ## Info

 After struggling for hours on the interwebs I usually find the magic combination of SQL syntax for solving a particular problem.
-The problem come in when I don't frequently work with SQL and forget what the syntax was that I used.
+The problem comes in when I don't frequently work with SQL and forget what the syntax was that I used.

 Here is a collection of my favourite SQL snippets